Overtime Premiums vs. Overtime Pay

 - Calculate gross wages. ($616.00 + $66.00 + $22.00 = $704.00)

-The payment of overtime premiums can not only reward employees for working beyond standard working hours or days, but it can also help to keep overtime payroll costs from becoming excessive in certain situations.
-But employers must be aware of the fact that without a contract that clearly defines overtime premiums, all wages must be included in the calculation of the employee’s regular rate of pay.
-And where employers pay employees at differential rates or different rates of pay without a contract for overtime premiums, overtime costs can become excessive.
+No employer wants uncontrollable overtime costs.
+The payment of overtime premiums can not only reward nonexempt employees for working beyond standard working hours or days, but it can also often help employers keep overtime payroll costs from becoming excessive.
+Once again, employers must be aware that without a contract that clearly defines overtime premiums and overtime requirements, all wages must be included in the calculation of the employee’s regular rate of pay.

 Keep reading: related insights